Skip to Main Content

 The Academic Service Librarians run live referencing workshops throughout the academic year.
 You can see what is coming up and book a place on our Workshops page.

-You can also watch our Introduction to Newman Harvard referencing video (note: you may need to log in to Panopto to view the video).
+You can also watch our Introduction to Newman Harvard referencing video.

 Referencing styles